Rural Special Education Quarterly

 - Position papers: discussions of current issues and trends, with literature review and recommendations for policy, practice or research;

-- Promising practices: helpful ideas and examples for direct implementation by practitioners, with sufficient detail for immediate application; and
+- Practice in action: helpful ideas and examples for direct implementation by practitioners, with sufficient detail for immediate application; and

 - Viewpoints: opinions supported by a clear rationale and convincing evidence about hot topics or controversial issues to share perspectives and stimulate discussion.